CMY-K/CMY-K.github.io/_pages/about.md

 ------
 **Harbin Institute of Technology, Shenzhen (09/2022 – present)**

-• Bachelor of Engineering in Computer Technology and Science
+• Undergraduate student in Computer Technology and Science

 • GPA: 3.917/4.0